 For example, maybe you’re the king or queen at flirty text for long distance relationship, leaving your partner lots of loving text messages throughout the day.
 While they might be really rubbish at texting back, they might be much better at calling first.

-Maybe you’re good at sending cute things in the mail while they’re better at knowing exactly what you guys should do on Skype tonight.
+Or, maybe you’re good at sending cute things in the mail while they’re better at planning visits.

 Whatever your strengths are in any relationship, make sure you use them here.
 Be at your best, and hopefully they’ll be at their best too.